 With all this talk about warm tones, it would have been unforgivable to not include a red style in this list.
-This cherry red on brown hair has stoles all of our hearts.
-The blend is so utterly seamless with streaks of brighter red that help add dimension and depth to the look.
+This cherry red on brown hair has stolen all of our hearts.
+The blend is so utterly seamless with streaks of bright red that help add dimension and depth to the look.

 24. Subtle Melt

 This is one of the subtlest melts we’ve come across and we’re so smitten.
 You can’t even put a finger on where the jet black base starts to lose its color to blend out to a beautiful deep dark chocolate brown.
 The highlights are almost invisible, but we love how smooth the result is.

 Burgundy highlights are almost always a hit with dark hair, making them a popular choice when it comes to highlights.
 The color is bold but has a natural base and melts perfectly into dark hair.
 The burgundy highlights in this style are extremely subtle and help add depth.
 The style doesn’t incorporate a lot of texture, making the style perfect for women with big textured hair as well as thick but straight or wavy hair.

 Infographic: Things To Keep In Mind Before Highlighting Your Hair